Remembering when Kurt Cobain met his idol William Burroughs

-That story, which was originally published in his Exterminator collection way back in 1973, would be the kickstarter to some of the most obscure work Cobain would make.
+That story, which was originally published in his Exterminator collection way back in 1973, would be the kickstarter to some of the most obscure work Cobain would ever make.
 Adding some guitar backing based on ‘To Anacreon in Heaven’ and ‘Silent Night’, the pair were able to birth the concept which is now known as The “Priest” They Called Him.

-The protagonist of the work, a nameless heroin addict trying to score on Christmas Eve, resulted in a limited edition 10-inch picture disc which was released on Tim/Kerr Records in 1993.
+The protagonist of the work, a nameless heroin addict trying to score on Christmas Eve, resulted in a limited-edition 10-inch picture disc which was released on Tim/Kerr Records in 1993.
 The original 10-inch record is one-sided, with cover art completely covering the disc along with a handwritten number, according to an old item description.
 On the reverse, autographs of Cobain and Burroughs are etched in reading: “William S. Burroughs” and “Kurtis Donald Cȯhbaine”.

 The work was put together without the pair ever physically meeting.
-However, as their long-distance friendship began to blossom, the duo was able to arrange a suitable time to meet.
+However, as their long-distance friendship began to blossom, the duo were eventually able to arrange a suitable time to meet.
 A long-form dossier was recently published Burroughs official website.
 Described by multiple sources, Cobain and Burroughs finally got to hang out:

 In October 1993 Cobain met in Burroughs in Lawrence, KS.